Interview and pictures by Arto Lehtinen and Marko Syrjala

 Mille: Yeah, absolutely.
 But only on the last couple of albums, we only have used just bits and pieces.

-Those elements helped the album to sound much wider and bigger.
+Those elements helped the album to sound much broader and more extensive.

 Sami: That’s what it should do.

 Mille: That was the whole idea of it.
 We wanted the album to have more variety and whatever it takes.
-We didn’t want to limit ourselves saying we’re a thrash metal band, we can’t do this.
-This was not the case, because we didn’t limit.
-There were no boundaries.
-When we had like an idea for something.
-We just did it, we just went for it.
+We didn’t want to limit ourselves by saying we’re a thrash metal band; we can’t do this.
+This was not the case because we didn’t limit anything.
+There were no boundaries, and when we had an idea for something.
+We just did it, and we just went for it.